 26 Sep Mentoring success story – GSA

-In June 2012 Lachlan contacted Portfolio Oomph to help him on the right track to going on to study at art college – the only problem being he hadn’t studied art past the age of 15 therefore he didn’t meet the minimum entry requirements for most further education colleges that feed the university and art college courses.
+In June 2012 Lachlan contacted Portfolio Oomph to help him on the right track to going on to study at art college – the only problem is he hadn’t studied art past the age of 15 therefore he didn’t meet the minimum entry requirements for most further education colleges that feed the university and art college courses.

 Lachlan had originally been accepted for a degree course in Sociology and Social Policy in 2011, but had a sudden change of heart and declined his place.
-He wanted to go to art college – Glasgow School of Art specifically, but had no Higher Art, no portfolio and very little experience or contacts that could help him to achieve his ambitions.
+He wanted to go to art college – Glasgow School of Art specifically but had no Higher Art, no portfolio, and very little experience or contacts that could help him to achieve his ambitions.

 Lachlan said: “I had applied for a few courses earlier this year (2012) for art portfolio preparation and photography, but I was not having much luck.
-I found it difficult understanding what courses I should apply for and what a portfolio should actually consist of, as I had not done Higher Art.”
+I found it difficult to understand what courses I should apply for and what a portfolio should actually consist of, as I had not done Higher Art.”

-We worked hard on defining what the creative process is, how his work and ideas fitted into the creative process and creating the evidence that shows he is working through this process.
+We worked hard on defining what the creative process is, how his work and ideas fitted into the creative process, and creating the evidence that shows he is working through this process.